lacework-alliances/aws-immersion-day/content/3_cspm_plus/_index.md

 ---
-title: "Cloud Security Posture Management"
+title: "Advanced Cloud Security Posture Management (CSPM+)"
-chapter: true
+chapter: false
 draft: false
 weight: 3
 pre: "<b>3 </b>"
 ---

-# Cloud Security Posture Management

 In this section, we will